Home » Christmas » DIY Gumball Machine Snow Globe

 diy snowglobe gumball machine project Petticoat JUnktion

-I put the globe over the display just to be sure it would fit.
+I put the clear globe over the display just to be sure it would fit.
 Everything looked good, and I was ready to move on to the next step.

 gumball machine snowglobe